Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Discover what makes urban spaces so appealing to the iconic red-furred fox.

-Foxes are part of the Canidae family - the same group as wolves and domestic dogs.
-Foxes are categorised as carnivores (sitting within the order Carnivora), but will eat almost anything.
+True foxes are part of the Canidae family - the same group as wolves and domestic dogs.
+Red foxes sit within the order Carnivora, a group that evolved to mostly eat meat, but are actually omnivores.
+They will eat almost anything.

 Rural red fox diets are around 95% meat, and supplemented with insects, worms and fruit.
 In urban areas meat only makes up around half of their diets, the other half being household refuse.

 Foxes have developed strong stomachs and immune systems, so they're unlikely to be affected by rotting food scraps.
 Urban foxes primarily scavenge for food, but when they hunt it is usually for birds or small mammals such as rats and mice, helping to keep rodent numbers under control.

 The Fox Project, a UK-based charity dedicated to protecting the red fox, state that in 29 years of work and 15,000 foxes rescued, they are 'yet to find a starving adult fox'.

 Red foxes are found across Britain in a variety of habitats.
 These animals are only absent from the Scottish Islands, except for the Isle of Skye.

 Foxes dig out dens to provide a safe underground space that is mostly used for raising fox cubs, also called kits.
 In urban areas, the dens - known as earths - are commonly located under sheds, but they can also be among tree roots, in bushes or on railway embankments.